 Don’t listen to them.

 - Ethical: Think about it.
-Does sending emails to people who have never heard of you sound like a good way to earn their trust?
+Does sending emails to people who have never heard of you sound like a good way to earn their trust or business?

 Purchasing lists just doesn’t work.
 In fact, email lists that are built organically have open rates five times higher and spam complaints four times fewer than purchased or scraped lists.

-- Regularly cleanse your data.
-By routinely removing email addresses that have bounced or unsubscribed from your list, you’ll maintain a good sender reputation.
-You may also want to consider sending reengagement emails to ask disengaged contacts to opt back in.
-Finally, you can sanitize your list using a vendor like NeverBounce.
+- Remove email addresses that bounced or unsubscribed regularly.
+Routinely cleansing your data will help you maintain a good sender reputation.
+You can also sanitize your list using a vendor like NeverBounce.
 This tool scans your email list and removes any known fake or blacklisted email addresses.

-Your “From,” “To,” “Reply-To,” and routing information — including the originating domain name and email address — must be accurate and identify the person or business who initiated the message.– Federal Trade Commission
+Your “From,” “To,” “Reply-To,” and routing information — including the originating domain name and email address — must be accurate and identify the person or business who initiated the message.

-We’ve done some internal A/B testing on the email From line at our auto dealership marketing agency.
-Our tests have confirmed that when it comes to open and click rates, specificity rules.
+We’ve done some internal A/B testing on the email sender name.
+The data confirms that using a real name makes a difference when it comes to open and click rates.

-You probably already know the importance of email subject lines in getting contacts to click, but did you know that 69% of email recipients mark an email as spam based solely on the subject line?
+Here’s another stat for you: 69% of email recipients mark an email as spam based solely on the subject line.

 - Don’t use ALL CAPS.